Beakerboy/PyVBA-Interpreter/README.md

 ## How it Works
 The interpreter uses **ANTLR4** to parse VBA syntax into an Abstract Syntax Tree (AST).
 The Python backend then traverses the tree, managing a call stack to handle variable scoping and function execution.

+## Differences from MS-VBA
+* While...Loop triggers a parsing error instead of a compile error